 The Quintessential Quintuplets anime was also often in the top 20 on Crunchyroll’s popular anime list while competing with the likes of The Rising Of The Shield Hero, Mob Psycho 100, That Time I Got Reincarnated As A Slime, Sword Art Online: Alicization, and The Promised Neverland (many of which were renewed for new seasons).

 That’s the most important factor since streaming revenue has become the biggest source of income for anime production companies.
-Even though the finances look good, the question remains: is there enough source material for creating Gotoubun no Hanayome Season 2 quickly?
+Even though the project has been greenlit already, the question remains: is there enough source material for creating Gotoubun no Hanayome Season 2 quickly?

 This article provides everything that is known about The Quintessential Quintuplets Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.